Wyoming will soon be home to the world’s largest carbon removal facility

 In rural Wyoming, a sprawling field will soon be filled with dozens of shipping container-sized boxes that can pull CO2 from the atmosphere to help combat climate change.
 The captured CO2, compressed into a liquid, will travel through pipelines into nearby wells that are drilled thousands of feet underground, storing it permanently.
 Everything will run on clean energy.

 The first units in the system, called Project Bison, will be running by the end of next year.
-By 2030, as it scales up, the project plans to capture 5 million metric tons of CO2 a year, or roughly the equivalent emissions from driving a million gas-powered cars for a year.
+By 2030, as it scales up, the project plans to capture five million metric tons of CO2 a year, or roughly the equivalent emissions from driving a million gas-powered cars for a year.
 The “carbon removal” service will be sold to customers like corporations that want to offset their emissions.
 It’s the largest single project of its kind, so far, that’s planned anywhere in the world.

 “We’ve been able to put the pieces together to knock down the barriers of scaling over time,” says Adrian Corless, CEO and CTO of CarbonCapture, the company building the machines.
 (Frontier Carbon Solutions, its partner, will store the CO2 underground.)
 This type of technology, called direct air capture, is in its infancy.
 The first commercial plant, in Iceland, opened last year, initially capturing only 4,000 tons of CO2 per year.